Thomas J. Comber: Early days in the Congo

 The first group of Baptist missionaries sailed from Liverpool for the Congo later in April 1879, and reached Banana on 9 June 1879 after a voyage of six weeks and two days.

 From there they went up to Msuka in the Zaire, and then divided into two parties and went by land to São Salvador, capital of the Kingdom of Kongo.

 Soon after their arrival, on 24 August Comber's wife, who was recovering from a serious bout of fever, died of meningitis.

 At first the missionaries lived in straw huts, but by the next spring they had completed a stone house.

 Comber and H. E. Crudgington left on 2 January 1880 hoping to reach Stanley Pool.

 They received a friendly reception almost everywhere, particularly in Mwala, where they stayed for a week.

 However, none of their attempts for 18 months managed to reach the Pool.

 During one of these trips Crudgington received an iron projectile in his back that penetrated to a depth of 4 cm, and had to return to San Salvador to have it removed.

 Later events

 In 1884 Minnie Comber's sister, who was a missionary in the Cameroons, died.

 In 1885 his brother, also a missionary in the Congo, also died.

 Comber's Congolese servant William Mantu Parkinson was baptized in 1886 in São Salvador, the first convert.

 In June 1887 Comber contracted a remittent fever complicated with hematuria, and was told by the doctor that a sea voyage was the only hope for saving his life.

-Lieutenant Louis Valcke, President of the Executive Board of the Congo Free State, let the mission take the Prince Bodouin from Underhill to Banana, and there they carried Comber onto the homeward bound German steamer Lulu Bohlen.
+Lieutenant Louis Valcke, President of the Executive Board of the Congo Free State, let the mission take the Prince Baudouin ship from Underhill to Banana, and there they carried Comber onto the homeward bound German steamer Lulu Bohlen.

 The sea breezes only had a temporary beneficial effect, and on 27 June 1887 Comber died while the vessel was anchored off Loango.